Wave, Particle, or a Third Possibility?: Introduction

-The principles of the theory of discrete extension have not yet been applied to relativistic systems, and its implications for quantum field theory have yet to be established.
-Nevertheless, the theory already offers insight into the nature of a number of quantum effects such as the zero-point energy of a harmonic oscillator, as shown below.
-It also makes a number of testable predictions that distinguish it from standard quantum theory and from Bohmian mechanics.
-As shown below, for example, it predicts that the frequency of a harmonic oscillator depends on the oscillator's energy.
+The principles of the theory of discrete extension have not yet been applied to relativistic systems, and its implications for quantum field theory have yet to be considered.
+Nevertheless, the theory already offers insight into the nature of a number of quantum effects such as the zero-point energy of the harmonic oscillator (section~\ref{sec:Zero-Point Energy}).
+It also makes a number of predictions that distinguish it from standard quantum mechanics and from Bohmian mechanics.
+For example, it predicts that the natural frequency of the harmonic oscillator depends on the oscillator's energy (figure~\ref{quasi-Newt osc freq vs energy}).
 It may be possible to look for this effect experimentally in the field of nanotechnology.